gnaaruag/lms-project/README.md

 This is the first iteration of the Learning Management System project made as a submission for the capstone project for Pupilfirst's WD201 course

+Students can register for courses, and learn and complete courses.
+Educators can create a course and have students enrol in them

+Each Course has Chapters
+Each Chapter can have multiple Modules(smaller Sections in a Chapter) Each Module has pages which can be read by the user and marked as complete Each page can have content in it and along with it have code blocks, blockquotes, images, links etc.

 - [Installation](#installation)
 - [Features](#features)
 - [User Flow Diagram](#userflow)